joergschultzelutter/core-aprs-client/docs/configuration_subsections/config_beacon.md

 #
 # Altitude in *FEET* (not meters) for APRS beacon.
 Details: see aprs101.pdf chapter 8
 # (only used for cases where aprsis_broadcast_beacon = true)
+#
+# Usage of this field is recommended but optional.
+If you do not want to have altitude
+# data transmitted, leave this field's value empty.
+Example: aprsis_beacon_altitude_ft =
+#
 aprsis_beacon_altitude_ft = 824
 #
 #